AdaCore/gnatstudio/docs/users_guide/editing.rst

     --  Not a comment for C, there is a blank linke

+  When comments appear both before and after the entity, GPS will chose the one given by the :index:`preference <preferences; documentation --> leading documentation>` :menuselection:`Documentation --> Leading documentation`.

   In debugging mode, the value of the variable under the mouse is displayed in the pop up window if the variable is known to the debugger.
 Otherwise, the normal mode information is displayed.

-  You can disable the automatic pop up of tool tips in the Editor section of the preferences dialog. :ref:`The_Preferences_Dialog`.
+  You can disable the automatic pop up of tool tips via the :index:`preference
+  <preferences; editor --> tooltips>` :menuselection:`Editor --> Tooltips`.

 *Code completion*
-  .. index:: completion

-  GPS provides two kinds of code completion: a :ref:`smart code completion
-  <Smart_Completion>` based on semantic information, and a text completion.
+  GPS provides two kinds of code :index:`completion`: a :ref:`smart code completion <Smart_Completion>` based on semantic information, and a text completion.

-  It is useful when editing a file and using often the same words to get automatic word completion.
-This is possible by typing the :kbd:`Ctrl-/` key combination (customizable through the key manager dialog) after a partial
-  word: the next possible completion will be inserted in the editor.
+  The simple text completion is useful when editing a file and using often the same words to get automatic word completion.
+This is possible by typing the :kbd:`Ctrl-/` key combination (customizable through the key manager dialog) after a partial word: the next possible completion will be inserted in the editor.
 Typing this key again will cycle through the list of possible completions.

   Text completions are searched in all currently open source files, by first looking at the closest words and then looking further in the source as needed.

 *Delimiter highlighting*
-  .. index:: delimiter

-  When the cursor is moved before an opening delimiter or after a closing delimiter, then both delimiters will be highlighted.
+  When the cursor is moved before an opening :index:`delimiter` or after a closing delimiter, then both delimiters will be highlighted.
 The following characters are considered delimiters: ()[]{}.
-You can disable highlighting of delimiters in the preferences.
+You can disable highlighting of delimiters with the :index:`preference <preferences;editor --> highlight delimiters>` :menuselection:`Editor --> Highlight delimiters`.

-  You can also jump to a corresponding delimiter by using the :kbd:`Ctrl-'` key, that can be configured in the preferences.
+  You can also jump to a corresponding delimiter by using the :kbd:`Ctrl-'` key, that can be configured in the shortcuts editor.
 Typing twice on this key will move the cursor back to its original position.

 *Current line highlighting*
-  .. index:: current line

-  You can configure the editor to highlight the current line with a certain color. :ref:`The_Preferences_Dialog`.
+  You can configure the editor to highlight the :index:`current line` with a certain color (see the :index:`preference <preferences;
+  editor --> fonts & colors --> current line color>` :menuselection:`Editor -->
+  Fonts & Colors --> Current line color`).

 *Current block highlighting*
-  .. index:: block
+  If the :index:`preference <preferences;editor --> block highlighting>`

-  If this preference is enabled, the editor will highlight the current block of code, e.g. the current `begin...end` block, or loop statement, etc...
+  :menuselection:`Editor --> Block highlighting` is enabled, the editor will highlight the current block of code, e.g. the current `begin...end` block, or loop statement, etc... with a vertical bar to its left side.

   The block highlighting will also take into account the changes made in your source code, and will recompute automatically the current block when needed.